mmiles2012/Golf-League/README.md

 ### Data Flow
 - Tournament results are uploaded (Excel/JSON) or entered manually by admins.
+- Admins select Tournament Type, Scoring Mode, and Scoring Type for each event.
+- The system displays the required spreadsheet columns and allows downloading a sample template for the selected configuration.
 - Player results are stored and associated with tournaments.
-- Points are calculated based on finishing position and the current points configuration for the tournament type.
+- Points are calculated based on finishing position and the current points configuration for the tournament type (or assigned manually).
 - Leaderboards aggregate player points across tournaments, supporting both net and gross scoring.
 - Points configuration can be updated by admins and is versioned for recalculation.